lycus/mci/docs/instruction_set.rst

 Note that the native function isn't linked to statically.
 The execution engine (either the interpreter or the JIT/AOT engines) will attempt to locate the native entry point when the FFI function is called.

+If the native function returns and the function is marked ``noreturn``, undefined behavior results.

 This is a terminator instruction.